-Feedier and the website feedier.com are operated by Alkaweb Inc. Privacy matters to Alkaweb and we strive to ensure that our security policies respect and protect your privacy and are in strict compliance with the data privacy laws in effect.
+Feedier and the website feedier.com are operated by Alkalab SAS.
+Privacy matters to Alkalab and we strive to ensure that our security policies respect and protect your privacy and are in strict compliance with the data privacy laws in effect.

-In submitting your personal data to Feedier, you accept that we may gather and/or process, store and use this data in accordance with the rules set forth below.
+In submitting your consent to Feedier, you accept that we may gather and/or process, store and use this data in accordance with the rules set forth below.

 What personal information do we collect from the people that visit our blog, website or app?